Are you hoarding more stuff than you need? Here’s where to donate clothes, accessories and food in Singapore.

 Home

-11. Pass It On
+12. Pass It On

-This non-profit project works as an online platform to distribute unwanted items to needy and low-income families in Singapore.
+This non-profit project operates as an online platform to distribute unwanted items to needy and low-income families in Singapore.
 It’s done in partnership with voluntary welfare organisations.
 And you can even fulfil specific wants of these families or the elderly by looking at the requested items on their wish list.

 Donate: Home appliances, furniture, medical aids, mobility aids and learning aids are accepted here.
 You can also take a look at the Grant a Wish program to see whether your items match a family’s needs.
 Take note: you’ll have to liaise with individual organisations to pass the donated goods to their beneficiaries.